 One of the most significant demands in DevOps is testers who know how to code and automate scripts.
 They do this to test various cases.
 If you’re not sure how these skills, the recommendation is that you learn how to code immediately.
 You'll find that, when you understand the various tools for DevOps and how to automate scripts, these skills play a critical role in today's software development.

-The expectation is that, if testers don’t learn code within their automated scripts, they’ll perish.
+The expectation is that, if testers don't learn code within their automated scripts, they'll perish.
 Manual testing is time-consuming, and the expectation is that it will become obsolete before 2020.
-Automation not only ensures the market receives features faster, but it also increases the efficiency in testing.
+Automation not only ensures the market receives features faster but also increases the efficiency in testing.

 According to Andrae Raymond, programmer and software consultant at Software Stewards, "When proper tests are in place, you can rest assured that each function is doing what it was written to do.
 From all stages from development to deployment we can run tests to make sure the entire system is intact with new features."